• Share this on:

 Because avocados have become a typical product in the retail market, becoming part of a supermarket supply programme is the most interesting channel for any supplier.
 It provides stability and almost guaranteed volumes, but the requirements are high and the room for negotiation is minimal.

 As an exporter, you have different routes to try to become part of a retail programme.
 The most likely route is to cooperate with a service provider that has a local infrastructure and supply contracts with retailers.
-Exporters with their own avocado production have the best chances to find cooperation with large buyers and service providers.
-These are companies such as Bakker Barendrecht, OGL Food Trade and the purchase centres of supermarkets such as Rewe (Eurogroup) and Carrefour (Socomo).
-Direct sales to supermarkets are difficult and only feasible for companies that can arrange a year-round supply and have the resources to have a presence in Europe.
+Exporters with their own (large-scale) avocado production have the best chances to find cooperation with large buyers and service providers.
+These are companies such as Bakker Barendrecht, OGL Food Trade and the purchase centres of supermarkets.
+Another option is to work together with large integrated companies, such as Westfalia.
+Westfalia has its own offices and facilities in the producing countries and sales markets.

 Tips: